Cyril Connolly: Beginning of literary career

-Marriage
+First marriage

 In February 1930, aged 26, Connolly and Bakewell set off for America.
 They married in New York on 5 April 1930.
 Jean Bakewell "was to prove one of the more liberating forces in his life... an uncomplicated hedonist, independent, adventurous, celebrating the moment...
 An attractive personality: warm, generous, witty and approachable...."
 She provided modest financial support that enabled him to enjoy travels, particularly around the Mediterranean, hospitality and good food and drink.
 The newly married couple lived in various spots in England including the Cavendish Hotel, Bury Street, Bath, and Big Chilling, before in July 1930 settling at Sanary, near Toulon, in France.
 There their close neighbours were Edith Wharton and Aldous Huxley.

 Although Connolly admired Huxley, the two men failed to establish a rapport, and the wives fell out.
 Connolly's bohemian home with the disorder of the lemurs was shunned and with debts rising they were forced to scrounge off Jean's mother.
-Sometime in 1931, they left Sanary and toured Provence, Normandy, Brittany, Spain, Morocco and Majorca, before returning to Chagfor, Devon.
+Sometime in 1931, they left Sanary and toured Provence, Normandy, Brittany, Spain, Morocco and Majorca, before returning to Chagford, Devon.
 In November, they found a flat near Belgrave Square, and Connolly made his first contribution to the New Statesman in two years.

 Connolly was also approached by John Betjeman of the Architectural Review to act as an art critic.
 Connolly's art critiques appeared in the magazine in 1932, and he visited Betjeman at his home at Uffington.
 There, he would meet Evelyn Waugh, who delighted in teasing Connolly.
 The Connollys enjoyed being part of a sophisticated literary social scene in London, but towards the end of the year, Jean had to undergo a gynaecological operation.
 As a result, she could not have a child, and it was hard for her to control her weight.